Armagetto/yt-dlp-batch/README.md

 # yt-dlp-batch
 ## About
-This lets you download videos/audio from YouTube as easy as possible with Yt-dlp+ SponsorBlock in windows.
+This lets you download videos/audio from YouTube as easy as possible with Yt-dlp+ SponsorBlock.

+Made for windows.

 ## Before using